Computer security incident management: Incident response plans

 An incident response plan (IRP) is a group of policies that dictate an organizations reaction to a cyber attack.
 Once a security breach has been identified, for example by network intrusion detection system (NIDS) or host-based intrusion detection system (HIDS) (if configured to do so), the plan is initiated.
-It is important to note that there can be legal implications to a data breach.
+There can be legal implications to a data breach.
 Knowing local and federal laws is critical.
 Every plan is unique to the needs of the organization, and it can involve skill sets that are not part of an IT team.
 For example, a lawyer may be included in the response plan to help navigate legal implications to a data breach.

 As mentioned above every plan is unique but most plans will include the following:

 Preparation

 Good preparation includes the development of an incident response team (IRT).
-Skills need to be used by this team would be, penetration testing, computer forensics, network security, etc. This team should also keep track of trends in cybersecurity and modern attack strategies.
+Skills need to be used by the IRT would be, penetration testing, computer forensics, network security, etc. The IRT should also keep track of trends in cybersecurity and modern attack strategies.
 A training program for end users is important as well as most modern attack strategies target users on the network.

-As part of the preparation phase in incident response plan should be developed and address the following:
+As part of the preparation phase in incident response a plan should be developed and address the following: